groboclown/petronia/The_Great_V3.md

       language = gettext.translation('petronia', languages=[lang])
       language.install()
       ```
-    * That same component publishes a state of the available locales and translations.
+    * That same component publishes a state of the available locales and languages.
     * The platform is probably the right source to discover the available translations.
 Or it's based on the platform published configuration paths state.
-    * Need to figure out how extensions publish translations.
-They probably use `(mymodule).__file__` to find its install location, and get the directory from there.
+    * Extensions publish translation files by sending an event with the translation contents.
+That allows all sandboxes to receive the new translations.
+    * `atoi` and `atof` formatting needs to be supported right.
+Configuration files that are exchangeable between users, and that have a well defined format, should have a single expected numeric format.
+All end-user input should use the `locale.atoi` and `locale.atof`, which means the above `locale.setlocale` should be used.
 * timer helper should include an implementation that uses the time event.
 * basic definition of platform responsibilities.
 * Create theme extension API that is a layer on top of the platform.
 It provides better components that are themed.
 With this, make sure the platform stuff isn't themed and is as low-level as possible.